heyday/silverstripe-xhprof/README.md

 ##Requirements

 You will require [xhprof](http://pecl.php.net/package/xhprof) installed in php to use `heyday-xhprof`.
+In order to create call graphs you will also need GraphViz.

 ##Installation